andreasdr/minitscript/documentation/README-DataTypes.md

 ## 1.2.
 Additional data types

-Additionally we have strings, arrays, sets and maps datatypes.
+Additionally we have string, array, set and map datatypes.
 See some initialization examples below:

 ```
 ...